workos/ruby-example-applications/ruby-audit-logs-example/README.md

 # ruby-audit-logs-example

 An example Ruby application demonstrating how to use the [WorkOS Ruby SDK](https://github.com/workos/workos-ruby) to send and retrieve Audit Log events.
-This example is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the Python SDK.
+This example is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the Ruby SDK.

 ## Clone and Install